-You’ll also want a “poster”, which is the image that displays before a subscriber hits the play button on your video, and a “thumbnail”, which is a smaller image which subscribers see as they’re browsing videos (it could be the same image as the poster).
-Dimensions on those images are 960×540 for the poster and 256×144 for the thumbnail, but we have a tool which will allow you to crop and resize the image before you upload it.
+You’ll also want a “preview image”, which is the image that displays before a subscriber hits the play button on your video, and a “thumbnail”, which is a smaller image that subscribers see as they’re browsing videos (it could be the same image as the preview).
+Dimensions on those images are 960×540 for the preview and 256×144 for the thumbnail, but we have a tool that will allow you to crop and resize the image before you upload it.

 Do you want my trailer?